 The truth: While it's true that genetics help determine our metabolic rates, we can boost metabolism by increasing lean muscle mass.
 Muscle is metabolically active, which means that people with lean, muscular bodies need more energy to function than people with a higher percentage of body fat.

-The path to a healthy lifestyle includes a balanced eating pattern filled with nutrient-rich foods, not a diet doused in chili peppers.Claim: Eating late at night slows metabolism.
+The path to a healthy lifestyle includes a balanced eating pattern filled with nutrient-rich foods.Claim: Eating late at night slows metabolism.

 The truth: Creating a large calorie deficit in attempts to lose weight can backfire.
 Our bodies are smart and programmed for survival.
 Severely limiting calories can make your body think it's entering a famine, and that it needs to do more with fewer calories.
 Your body adapts to the restricted caloric intake, and uses fewer calories to perform the same tasks.

 Resist the urge to diet and instead prioritize healthful foods, including whole grains, legumes, vegetables and fruits, and fun physical activity.
 Don't forget about stress management and proper sleep.
 These healthy lifestyle behaviors contribute to overall well-being.